cleecoloma/reading-notes/code-401/class-17.md

 ### CDN
 1. What is a CDN?
+> A Content Delivery Network (CDN) is a geographically distributed group of servers that work together to provide fast delivery of Internet content.
 2. How does a CDN work with relation to the website visitor?
+> CDNs work through servers nearest to the website visitor respond to the request.
+The content delivery network copies the pages of a website to a network of servers that are spread out at geographically different locations, caching the contents of the page.
 3. What are the benefits of employing a CDN?
+> Employing a CDN doesn’t only speed up the delivery of Internet content, it helps protect your website against certain forms of cyber attacks, such as Denial of Service attacks.
+It protects against these threats because CDNs allow for the handling of more traffic and withstanding hardware failure better than many origin servers.

 ### Reflection
 1. What are your learning goals after reading and reviewing the class README?
+> I want to learn more about AWS Lambda.
+Seems to me like its similar to Render which what we have been using so far.

 ### Things I want to learn more about.
 > See Reflection above.